 This is another timely question.
 Last year, the Legislature revised the types of photo identification voters are required to present when registering and casting their ballots.
-The Montana Supreme Court reactivated the revisions on May 17 when it overturned a district court order blocking portions of the new law.
-The current acceptable forms of identification if you’re voting at the polls include a current Montana driver’s license, state-issued photo ID, tribal or military photo ID, a U.S. passport or a Montana concealed carry permit.
-If you plan to use a student ID, you’ll also be required to present a second document with your name and current address such as a utility bill, government check or bank statement.
+The Yellowstone County District Court on Sept.
+30 upturned those changes, declaring the law that implemented them to be unconstitutional.
+The current acceptable forms of identification if you’re voting at the polls include a current Montana driver’s license, state-issued photo ID, tribal or military photo ID, a U.S. passport or a student ID.
+If you don’t have a photo ID, you can use a utility bill, a bank statement, a voter confirmation card or any other government document that shows your name and address.

 Be sure to check back for any updates or monitor our ongoing news coverage for changes stemming from the lawsuit.

 If I'm mailing my ballot, how do I make sure it's received?

 You can track your ballot using the My Voter Page, which will tell you when the county election office receives it.